Macquarie Island Facts

 - The original base opened in 1911, under Douglas Mawson.
 Since then, it’s been under the jurisdiction of the Australian National Antarctic Research Expedition.
 The research facility draws its name from Lachlan Macquarie, a local figure in the early 19th century.

-- In the field of geoscience, Macquarie Island offers an unparalleled opportunity to scientists.
+- In the intricate field of geoscience, stunning Macquarie Island offers an unparalleled opportunity to scientists.
 That’s due to a surprising statistic.
 This amazing site actually forms the only known spot where rocks from the earth’s mantle are actively exposed above sea-level.

 Related Articles